 Back in time, companies relied mainly on their internal capabilities to generate innovative ideas and to transform these ideas into real products and services.
 However, nowadays many innovation leaders are increasingly focusing on “mixed” innovation strategies by combining internal innovation drivers and external partners and thus open up innovation to the outside world.

-Having looked more closely at a company’s internal innovation sources, we will now examine the most important external sources.
+Having looked more closely at a company’s internal innovation sources, we will examine the most important external sources in this article.

 Academic and research institutions that run innovation programs funded by the company